 - Any participating GABF brewery who is not currently a MicroStar client (current MicroStar clients are required to send their own MicroStar kegs as well).

-- Any brewery choosing to receive MicroStar kegs will receive the amounts listed in the section above.
+- Any brewery choosing to receive MicroStar kegs will receive two (2) – 1/6 bbl Kegs for each brand you are sending to the festival (Breweries in the “Meet the Brewer” section will receive one 1/2 bbl per brand)

 - Current MicroStar clients using their own inventory should not send more than on 1/2 bbl per brand, unless you historically have run out and know you should be sending more.